-(A) This Agreement shall remain in full force and effect through the 30th day of June 2015.
-This Agreement shall remain in full force and be effective during the period of negotiation and may be extended in the manner set forth in the following paragraph.

-(B) The state and the Union agree that changes in any three articles within this Agreement that the Union or the state desire to reopen shall be subject to negotiations for Fiscal Year 2014-15.

-(C) In the event that the state and the Union fail to secure a successor Agreement prior to the expiration date of this Agreement, the parties may mutually agree in writing to extend this Agreement for any period of time.
+- (A) This Agreement shall remain in full force and effect through the 30th day of June 2020 and during the period of negotiation, whichever is later.
+The Agreement may be extended in the manner set forth in the following paragraph.
+The State and the PBA agree that Article 25 Wages, and any other three (3) articles within this Agreement that either party desires to reopen, shall be subject to negotiations for Fiscal Year 2018-2019 and Fiscal Year 2019-2020. - (B) In the event that the state and the PBA fail to secure a successor Agreement prior to the expiration date of this Agreement, the parties may agree in writing to extend this Agreement for any period of time.

+Fiscal Year 2017 - 2020 State of Florida & Police Benevolent Association - Security Services Unit Agreement 2018 - 2019 Reopener - Strike-Through/Underline Changes to 2017-20 Agreement